Digital wallets: A beginner’s guide to how they work

 Are digital wallets safe?

 A common hesitation with digital wallets is the concern over safety and security.
 What happens if your phone gets stolen?
 Can hackers easily steal your information?
 Will you be putting your finances at risk?

-That’s because mobile payments are heavily encrypted and tokenized, meaning that none of your actual card or account numbers are stored within the digital wallet.
+The answer is no. Digital wallets are actually more secure than physical cards, because mobile payments are heavily encrypted and tokenized, meaning that none of your actual card or account numbers are stored within the digital wallet.

 But how does that work?

 Digital wallets go a step further by also adding in tokenization, which takes that sensitive encrypted data and replaces it with a non-sensitive digital equivalent known as a token.
 These unique tokens are randomly generated every time a user makes a payment and only the merchant’s payment gateway can match this token to accept the payment.

 Ultimately, your information is useless and unreadable to fraudsters when encryption and tokenization are used together.

 Contactless, digital payments are generally safer than paying using a physical card’s chip or magnetic stripe, not only because of the tokenization technology, but also because of the requirement for authentication.
 If someone steals your card, it’s much easier for them to use it — but with a digital wallet, there are often added layers of security, whether it’s a fingerprint scan, facial recognition or password protection.